bhuvanesh-m-dev/zentoraos/README.md

 ---

 ## 📝 License
-This project is open-source and available under the MIT License.
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.

+You are free to use, modify, and distribute this software under the terms of the GPLv3.
+See the [LICENSE](LICENSE) file for details.

 ---

 💻 Built with ❤️ by **Bhuvanesh M** | [Portfolio](https://bhuvaneshm.in)